-Never dictate to a man – Relationship consultant counsels women
+Never dictate to a man – Relationship Consultant counsels Women

 The relationship consultant stated that in this case when he goes and things do not go as expected, lacks answers and solutions, he remembers what you said.

 “Just know how to suggest things to him so next time he takes your answers and thoughts into perspective.
-Also, know that is not him putting you low,” he emphasised.
+Also, know that is not him putting you low,” he emphasized.